mariammartins/terraform-example-foundation/1-org/README.md

    if [ ! -z "${ACCESS_CONTEXT_MANAGER_ID}" ]; then sed -i'' -e "s=//create_access_context_manager_access_policy=create_access_context_manager_access_policy=" ./envs/shared/terraform.tfvars; fi
    ```
+   **Note:** Make sure that you update the `perimeter_additional_members` variable with your user identity in order to be able to view/access resources in the project protected by the VPC Service Controls.

 You can now deploy your environment (production) using this script.
 When using Cloud Build or Jenkins as your CI/CD tool, each environment corresponding to a branch is the repository for 1-org step and only the corresponding environment is applied.